MRLintern/1D_Wave-Equation-MPI/README.md

 ## Results

-The results of the calculations are printed to the screen.
+The results of the calculations can be found in the `results` folder.
-A text file of the results using 4 processes has been included.
+1, 2 and 4 processors were used.